The Critical Density for Activated Random Walks is always less than 1: Model and results

-\paragraph{Reduction to a model with density~$1$ on the trace graph.} Once such a set~$A\subset\torus$ is fixed, we look for an upper bound on the probability that the particles settle on~$A$ in a given time.
+Once such a set~$A\subset\torus$ is fixed, we look for an upper bound on the probability that the particles settle on~$A$ in a given time.
 To this end, as explained in section~3.1 of~\cite{FG22}, we suppress all sleeping instructions on~$\torus\setminus A$.
 Indeed, provided that particles eventually settle in~$A$, these sleeping instructions are overridden at some time or another.
 Then, using the abelian property of the model, we may first let each particle move until it reaches an empty site of~$A$.
 Thus, we may start from the configuration with exactly one active particle on each site of~$A$ (see section~3.2 of~\cite{FG22}).
 Thus, we end up with a simplified model on a fixed subset~$A$ that we call the dormitory, which starts fully occupied with active particles.
 These active particles cannot settle anywhere but on~$A$.

 Let us now describe the order with which the particles move.
 At the beginning of each step, we choose an active particle and read its first unused instruction.
 If it is a {\it sleep} instruction, the step is over, the particle falls asleep and we choose another particle at the next step.
 Otherwise, if it is a {\it jump} instruction, we let the particle jump, and follow instructions along its path until it goes back to its starting point.
 Indeed, when the particle is not at its starting position, it is either outside of~$A$, and there is no sleep instruction, or it is on top of another particle, and the sleep instructions have no effect.
 Note that at the end of its {\it loop}, the particle is active, and has waken up all sleeping particles along the loop.
 Thus, each step of the dynamics consists either in a sleep event or in drawing a loop (that is to say, the support of an excursion) from a site with an active particle, and updating the set of active particles.